 Many midmarket companies are too big to act as nimbly as startups, yet they do not possess the same human and financial resources of their larger brethren.
 This can prevent CIOs from taking advantage of new opportunities -- at least, in a timely fashion.
 Against these constraints, how exactly does a midmarket CIO quickly innovate?

 Today, midmarket companies can innovate faster than ever, thanks to advancements in technology.
 Many have opened up to externally driven motivation, which requires an entirely different mind-set.
 Midmarket CIOs are learning that, more than ever, innovation is not the sole purview of large companies equipped with vast financial and human resources -- or nimble startups that can move at light speed.
 Today, products and services are being introduced by unexpected sources.
-One midsize company found
+One midsize company found the answer in mobile innovation.

 Mobile innovation in 30 minutes or less